Shane-Patrick-Roach/reading-notes/README.md

 # Reading Notes

 ---
-Here is a place to store -y read 0fro102/m each CodeFellows class.
+Here is a place to store my reading notes for each class.

 ### The link to my personal github [Shane Roach](https://github.com/Shane-Patrick-Roach)